raduchiriac/robrux/README.md

 ### Appetite for development?

 Create and edit a valid `.env` file by doing `cp .env.sample .env`.
 Start your local MongoDB server or setup a remote one in the said `.env` file.
 Run `npm run seed` and wait for the mock data to be imported.
 Congratulations, you're all set!
-You can even login with these credentials `de@de.de` / `demo` when needed.
+You can even login with these credentials `de@de.de` / `demodemo` when needed.

 Now run `npm run start:dev` and create something nice.
 PRs are welcome.